 Joe and I are taking a weekly class on intentional parenting at our church.
 It’s been really good so far, confirming a lot of the things I already believed about spending quality time with your kids, affirming and encouraging them, and lavishing them with affection.

 When I was working out of the home full-time, I felt like I was totally absent from my kids’ lives.
 I left the house before they were awake, and I got home at dinner time.
 We did minimal schoolwork, then ate, then got ready for bed.
 They spent all their time with a nanny.
 I was miserable, and they missed me.

 Now that I work from home, I am more or less available to them throughout the day, but that doesn’t mean that I am present with them throughout the day.
 I am still working in my home office, often on conference calls, and they are playing or learning or reading elsewhere in the house.
-It’s still not ideal (only a mom who doesn’t work would be ideal in my opinion), but it is our life, and it is the best possible scenario for our current financial situation.
+It’s still not ideal, but it is our life, and it is the best possible scenario for our current financial situation.

 Given all that, I have to be really intentional about the time I spend with my girls during the evenings and weekends.
 I make it a point to be fully present with them as often as possible, and I plan fun family activities at least once a week.
 It’s hard, and it makes life busy, but it’s my priority.

 And also, my house is a dirty wreck, so please don’t think I am doing everything that needs to be done.

 With that admission out of the way, let’s talk about how I spend intentional time with my kids, how I am present with them in a way that is meaningful to them – without making a point of “now, I’m going to spend some quality time with you” because that would feel lame and fake.

 70 Ways to Connect with Your Kids

 - Put down your phone.
 Put it totally away in a spot where you won’t be tempted to look at it.
 Give them a full 15-20 minutes where you are not distracted (outwardly) by anything.